FZJ-INM1-BDA/siibra-python/README.rst

    page <https://kg.humanbrainproject.eu/develop.html>`__.
 3. Let siibra fetch an authentication token by using `siibra.fetch_ebrains_token()`.
-You will be asked to visit an ebrains authorization endpoint.
-Login, accept the requested detail.
+You will be asked to visit an ebrains login website.
+Login, and accept the requested detail.

 If you prefer not to use the device flow the commandline, you can also create your token by visiting `the EBRAINS authorization endpoint